MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 1. Select **Next** to go to the next step.

-1. In the **Relationship** step, configure the details to connect your activity data to its corresponding customer.
+1. In the **Relationship** step, configure the details to connect your activity data to its corresponding customer record.
 This step visualizes the connection between entities.

    - **First**: Foreign field in your activity entity that will be used to establish a relationship with another entity.
    - **Second**: Corresponding source customer entity with which your activity entity will be in relationship.
 You can only relate to source customer entities that are used in the data unification process.
    - **Third**: If a relationship between this activity entity and the selected source customer entity already exists, the relationship name will be in read-only mode.
 If no such relationship exists, a new relationship will be created with the name you provide in this box.

    :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Define the entity relationship.":::

+   > [!TIP]
+   > In B2B environments, you can select between account entities and other entities.
+If you select an account entity, the relationship path is automatically set.
+For other entities, you have to define the relationship path over on or more intermediate entities until you reach an account entity.

 1. Select **Next** to go to the next step.